 In this study, we have shown that the butterfly pre-dispersal seed predator P. alcon shifts the direction of phenotypic selection on flowering phenology in its host plant G. pneumonanthe.
 In the absence of the seed predator, phenotypic selection favored earlier flowering.
 Because P. alcon preferentially attacked earlier-flowering individuals within populations, selection favored later flowering in populations where the predator was present.
-Moreover, the incidence of the predator in host plant populations was higher in populations with a high abundance of host ants, suggesting that community context in terms of the second host of the seed predator might influence selection on flowering phenology in the plant host.
+Moreover, the incidence of the predator in host plant populations was higher in populations with a high abundance of host ants, suggesting that community context in terms of the second host of the seed predator might influence selection on flowering phenology in the host plant.

 In populations where the seed predator was absent, phenotypic selection favored early flowering in G. pneumonanthe.
 In late-flowering plant species like G. pneumonanthe, earlier flowering might be beneficial at northern latitudes, where the growing season is short, because it increases the time and resources available for seed maturation.
 It is also possible that the availability of pollinators is higher or that the competition with other plants is less intense earlier during the season.
 The pattern of early-flowering plants having higher fitness in the absence of seed predators found in G. pneumonanthe is consistent with the general trend suggested by Munguía-Rosas et al. (2011b).
 It is important, however, to bear in mind that higher fitness in earlier-flowering plants could result from early flowering directly increasing fitness, or from other plant traits correlated with early flowering having a positive effect on fitness.
 Positive correlations between early flowering and high fitness may also be the result of environmental covariance, i.e., both early flowering and fitness are correlated with favorable microsite conditions and high resource availability (Rausher, 1992; Ehrlén, 2015).
 In our study, we tried to alleviate problems by incorporating traits that we considered likely to be correlated with flowering phenology, as well as traits likely to be correlated with plant resource state, as covariates in our models.